TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 ## 1. Standard atom names use in PDB and Force field
+> [!NOTE]
-For reasons of space, the numbers in the names are written in subscript.
+> For reasons of space, the numbers in the names are written in subscript.
 Backbone atome are alway replased by: *backbone*, else for GLY and PRO they are given in grey italics.

 ### 1.1.
 Backbone
 <img src="pictures/backbone.png" width="200"> OR <img src="pictures/backbone-1.png" width="200">